Common name: Chinese Corydalis

 Safety: Corydalis is safe for most, however, avoid in pregnant or breast feeding women.
 Additionally, extra caution is needed when taking corydalis with other sedatives due to an additive effect.

-Dosage: 2-4ml of tincture two to three times daily.
+Dosage: 2-4ml of tincture 3-4 times daily.
 For dried extract, see packaging.

 Research on models